 Credit Record: The history of your current & past borrowing and payment activities.
-This includes credit card payments, some utility bill payments, bankruptcies, etc. (Mary's credit record shows the credit cards that Mary has had, her auto loan payments, some utility payments & more.
+This includes credit card payments, some utility bill payments or cell phone plans, bankruptcies, etc. (Mary's credit record shows the credit cards that Mary has had, her auto loan payments, some utility payments & more.
 A credit report is a report detailing your credit record.
 This can be thought of like your transcript for credit.
 Your credit history refers to your past borrowing & payments.)